Foreign Objects in the Ear

-- Foreign objects in the ear are common reasons for emergency room visits, especially among children.
+- Foreign objects in the ear are a common reason for emergency room visits, especially among children.

 - Most of these things are harmless, but some can be extremely uncomfortable, and others can quickly cause infection requiring emergency treatment.